Sharing data (not openly available)

 Before you can openly share research data you need to ensure that you have the right to do so, including ownership rights and conditions of use.

 The University's Intellectual Property Policy defines ownership of research data generated by staff, which would normally belong to the University.
 The policy also covers student IP.
-Contact the Leader of Business Engagement if you require more information about IP.
+Contact the Head of Business Engagement and IP Commerciaistion if you require more information about IP.

 External IP: Where research is funded by an external partner, or where an external partner makes a contribution to a project, the partner may be awarded Intellectual Property Rights in the results, including the research data.
 This usually means that the results must be kept confidential by the University and only released under a publication protocol.
 It is recommended that all collaboration agreements should address the basis on which research data will be stored, accessed and published.